$0 Canada Provincial Nominee Program (Alberta) Guide — Quick-Start Checklist

 After receiving a recommendation and submitting your Entrepreneur EOI, the process has a multi-phase structure:

-1. Temporary Work Permit Stage: If selected, you receive a temporary work permit to enter Alberta and establish your business.
+1. Temporary Work Permit Stage: If selected, follow the current AAIP instructions for work authorization to enter Alberta and establish your business.

-3. Application for Nomination: After demonstrating successful operation for 12 months, you apply for provincial nomination.
+3. Application for Nomination: After meeting the applicable FGES criteria and documenting the business's operation, you apply for provincial nomination.

 Fees